 In 2015 a cruise ship on the Yangtze River in China sank with more than 450 passengers aboard.
-The sinking happened quickly and is thought to have been caused by weather, a true accident.
+The sinking happened quickly and is thought to have been caused by weather, an actual accident.
 A tornado hit the cruise ship suddenly and unexpectedly.

 Another cruise ship incident involved the Greek ship MTS Oceanos, which sank in 1991.
 The luxury cruise ship was chartered out of South Africa and sank off that country’s coast when a storm triggered leaks in the hull and engine room.
 The leaking was eventually enough to sink the ship.

 Rights for Workers and Their Survivors

-Either way, these injuries are likely to impact you over the long term, and may even prevent you from going back to work.
-As a maritime worker you have rights under federal laws that should provide you with compensation for your medical bills, lost wages, and pain and suffering.
+Either way, these injuries will likely impact you over the long term and may even prevent you from returning to work.
+As a maritime worker, you have rights under federal laws that should compensate you for your medical bills, lost wages, and pain and suffering.